Skip to main content

 Technical Analysis

 The vulnerability CVE-2026-26958 affects the Go library filippo.io/edwards25519, which implements the edwards25519 elliptic curve for cryptographic primitives.
-In versions 1.1.0 and earlier, the MultiScalarMult method on the Point type does not properly handle initialization states.
-When MultiScalarMult is invoked on a Point that is initialized but not the identity point, it returns incorrect results.
-Worse, if called on an uninitialized Point (the zero value), it returns an invalid point that compares equal to every other point, violating fundamental cryptographic assumptions.
-This improper initialization (CWE-665) can lead to subtle cryptographic errors, potentially undermining the correctness of higher-level cryptographic protocols relying on this function.
-However, MultiScalarMult is an advanced, rarely used API, and typical users of the library or indirect users through common dependencies are not affected.
-The issue was publicly disclosed on February 19, 2026, and fixed in version 1.1.1.
-The vulnerability does not require authentication or user interaction but has a high attack complexity and limited impact, reflected in a CVSS 4.0 base score of 1.7.
+In versions 1.1.0 and earlier, the MultiScalarMult method on the Point type exhibits improper initialization behavior (CWE-665).
+When MultiScalarMult is called on a Point receiver that is not the identity point or is uninitialized (such as the zero value), it returns invalid or undefined results.
+Notably, if the receiver is the zero value, MultiScalarMult returns a point that erroneously compares equal to every other point, violating expected cryptographic properties.
+This can cause incorrect cryptographic computations, potentially undermining the integrity of cryptographic protocols relying on this function.
+However, MultiScalarMult is an advanced and rarely used API, so typical users of the library or indirect users through common dependencies like github.com/go-sql-driver/mysql are not affected.
+The vulnerability does not require authentication or user interaction and is exploitable remotely, but the attack complexity is high due to the need to invoke the specific API incorrectly.
+The issue was addressed in version 1.1.1 by ensuring proper initialization and validation of the receiver point before performing MultiScalarMult operations.
+No known exploits have been reported in the wild, and the CVSS 4.0 base score is 1.7, reflecting low severity.

 Potential Impact